Last Updated: January 18, 2026

 Security Overview

-Outbound-only connectivity: When cloud-connected features are enabled, the agent initiates outbound TLS connections to the ChangeGuard control plane.
+Outbound-only connectivity: The agent initiates outbound TLS 1.2+ connections to the ChangeGuard control plane.
 We do not require inbound network access into your cluster.

 Data Minimization